Brickora

 LEGO Education SPIKE vs. Mindstorms: Which is right for your child?

-With SPIKE retiring in June 2026, here's everything a parent needs to know before the transition.
+SPIKE is retiring June 30, 2026 and LEGO has announced an AI-focused successor.
+Here's everything a parent needs to know about the transition.

 6 min read·26 March 2026